 - Spatula

-Everyone is going to love this easy this healthy almond flour cornbread is to make.
-It takes under 30 minutes, and the cornbread is moist, soft, buttery, and, best of all, crisp on the edges.
-Here are step-by-step instructions:
+Everyone will love how easy this healthy almond flour cornbread is to make.
+In under 30 minutes, you'll have a cornbread that's moist, soft, buttery, and, best of all-perfectly crisp around the edges.
+Here's how to make it step by step:

 Step 1: